The organising impetus of our founding genius, Fred Pinhard, was quickly felt and various Sunbeam events began to emerge.

 - Compile, through its dating committee the Pioneer Register, which has become the definitive reference for accurately dating pre-1915 motorcycles with a comprehensive record system and a wealth of related documents.

 - Remember Fred Pinhard with the annual Pinhard Prize which is awarded to the young motorcyclist (under 21years) from an ACU affiliated club, who is adjudged to have made the most meritorious achievement in motorcycle sport in the preceding year.
 The Pinhard Prize has been a veritable ‘Hall of Fame’ for over 50 years.

 - Organise the Graham Walker Memorial Run, which has become a popular event for pre-1940 machines.
 Appropriately, this event starts from the National Motor Museum at Beaulieu where Graham Walker was the motorcycle curator after completing so many years as a top Sunbeam and Rudge works rider.
 He won the 1928 Ulster Grand Prix and was part of the winning TT Sunbeam club team in 1931 and 1932, and was for many years Sunbeam Club Chairman and later President.

-We shall continue to organise numerous events for veteran, vintage, classic and modern sporting trials motorcycles.
+We shall continue to organise numerous events for veteran, vintage and post vintage (pre 1940) machines plus modern and classic motorcycle sporting trials.
 Strangely, over the many years of club events, the weather seems to shine down on the club with dire weather on either side of the event, this is referred to as “Sunbeam” weather, long may it continue.